Get

 What Are Tapeworms?

-Cestodiasis is the disease caused by tapeworms, as tapeworms belong to a class of parasites called Cestodes.
-Tapeworms are a type of parasite that when fully grown are flat, long, and segmented; they are often described as “ribbon-like.”
+Cestodiasis is a disease caused by tapeworms, which belong to a class of parasites called Cestoda.
+When fully grown, tapeworms are flat, long, and segmented, often described as “ribbon-like.”
 Because these parasites do not have a digestive tract, they seek to attach to their host’s small intestine, where they can absorb the nutrients that they need to live.

-Within the Cestode family, there are several tapeworm species that can affect our canine friends worldwide.
-In the United States, the most common tapeworm seen in dogs is Diplidium caninum.
+Within the Cestoda class, several tapeworm species can affect our canine friends worldwide.
+In the United States, the most common tapeworm seen in dogs is Dipylidium caninum.
 A dog can acquire it by ingesting fleas (or lice) that have tapeworm larvae present within them.
-Other tapeworm species such as Taenia pisiformis, Echinococcus, and Mesocestoides are acquired via preying on wildlife such as rabbits, rodents, birds, etc.
+Other tapeworm species, such as Taenia pisiformis, Echinococcus, and Mesocestoides, are acquired via preying on wildlife like rabbits, rodents, birds, etc.

 Tapeworms